CTL-PROJECTS/CTL-phase-diagram/README.md

 ## def calculate_phase_diagram($N,\Theta$)

-For given $N$ and $\Theta$ (in units of Kelvin), use the common_tangent routine to find the solutions of the binodal equations for temperatures $T$ in the range between $0$ and $2\Theta$ (in 1 K steps or smaller) and save the values in an ascii file (txt or csv-format) with up to four columns: the first column carries $T$, the second column the number of solutions, the following column the values of these solutions.
+For given $N$ and $\Theta$ (in units of Kelvin), use the common_tangent routine to find the solutions of the binodal equations for temperatures $T$ in the range between $0$ and $2\Theta$ (in 1 K steps or smaller) and save the values in an ascii file (txt or csv-format) with up to four columns: the first column carries $T$, the second column the number of solutions, the following columns the values of these solutions.
+Hint: It could be convenient to add another column to this file, a number that says how well the binodal equations are fulfilled.

 ## def plot_phase_diagram